segmentio/segment-docs/src/engage/content/email/advanced-html-editor.md

 ---
-title: Visual HTML Editor
+title: Advanced HTML Editor
 beta: true
 ---

-Use the Visual HTML Editor to design your email template with both code and visual editing capabilities.
+Use the Advanced HTML Editor to design your email template with both code and visual editing capabilities.
 Build your email template with code, copy and paste existing code, or use the visual editor for a code free design experience.

-On this page, you'll learn how to use the Visual HTML Editor to build personalized email templates for your Engage campaigns.
+On this page, you'll learn how to use the Advanced HTML Editor to build personalized email templates for your Engage campaigns.

 ## Getting started

-You can navigate to the Visual HTML Editor in two ways:
+You can navigate to the Advanced HTML Editor in two ways:
 - When you build a new email template or edit an existing one.
 - From a Send Email step in a Journey.

-From the **Select Editor** screen, select **Visual HTML Editor** and click **Build Email**.
+From the **Select Editor** screen, select **Advanced HTML Editor** and click **Build Email**.

 From the editor screen, click **Use HTML Editor** or **Use Visual Editor** to toggle between the two editors.